groue/GRMustache/Guides/delegate.md

 The `contextByAddingTagDelegate:` derives a new context: our template now has a base context that contains both the [standard library](standard_library.md), and `self`, reading to observe the rendering of tags.

-See the [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html) for a full discussion of `contextByAddingTagDelegate:`.
+See the [GRMustacheContext Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheContext.html) for a full discussion of `contextByAddingTagDelegate:`.